fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 After logging in, Icinga2 will greet you with a critical message (at least in this screenshot)

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-20.png)

+Congratulations!
+You have successfully installed Icinga2 and Icingaweb2 on your GuestOS.
+You can now browse through the sidebar menu to discover the features of Icinga2.
+Familiarize yourself with the menu navigation.